turnerbenjamin/mb230_revision_notes/2_scheduling_and_routing/1_service_scheduling.md

 We can attach fulfillment preferences to resource requirements within a service.

 If we use time groups, we cannot specify a time for intervals begin.
-This will automatically be the start of the earliest interval.
+This will automatically be the start of the earliest time group.

 ## Booking